Keruspe/blog/posts/2012-12-13-knowing-your-system---part-4---falling-in-love-with-paludis.md

 * Mounting the target partition to anywhere in your filesystem, like `/mnt/newsystem`
 * Unpacking the base filesystem of your distribution into that folder (these are commonly called "stages tarballs")
-* Chrooting into this folder (you may have to mount several subsystems such as /dev beforehand, refer to the ditribution documentation)
+* Chrooting into this folder (you may have to mount several subsystems such as /dev beforehand, refer to the distribution documentation)

 One you have chrooted, you will actually be (for the current shell) in your bare new system.
 However you can start to